recumbent/ddd-2020/PITCHME.md

 When we use pulumi it needs to store state - to be able to keep track of what is deployed where and what things are called.
 By default it expects you to use their service - not unreasonably - but as that is not free, you can also store data locally or in cloud storage.
 Regardless we need to login to a backend, I'll use local storage for the demos but I'd strongly advocate looking at Pulumi's paid services (I'm advocating for that at work)

-So we can do pulumi login cloud azureblob etc

 Then, we create a new folder for our project and we run the init command - when we do we can specify a template, we're targetting azure and want to write C# code so...

 md pulumi